 Any person can experience a life-changing, traumatic event that can eventually cause post-traumatic stress disorder (PTSD).
 However, veterans are especially at risk for this medical condition.
 Being deployed into combat, stationed in dangerous locations, exposed to life-threatening incidents, and faced with the hardships of war and personal injury can create mental and emotional stress that may manifest into PTSD.

 4 Frequently Asked PTSD Questions Our VA Disability Lawyers Get

 While all soldiers may experience combat stress, exhaustion, an inability to focus, and feelings of disconnectedness, PTSD is a much more severe condition that requires medical treatment.
 Here is important information about this mental illness:

-- Recovering from PTSD can be a long, gradual process.
-However, there are many ways to deal with this medical condition to help decrease the anxiety, stress, and tension you feel.
+Recovering from PTSD can be a long, gradual process.
+However, there are many ways to deal with this medical condition to help decrease panic attacks, anxiety, stress, and tension you feel.
 Helping others, volunteering, or reaching out to those in need are positive ways to take the focus off your condition.
 Additionally, exercise, relaxation, and eating well can significantly decrease the symptoms of PTSD.

 What is Dual Awareness?

 You can help deal with nightmares, flashbacks, and difficult memories by using a process called dual awareness.
 When you recall the trauma, you may feel that it’s happening now.
 However, despite the immediacy of the memory, you’re also aware that the trauma really happened in the past.
 If you state out loud that you are currently feeling the trauma, but you recognize by looking around that you’re not in danger, you can separate that incident from the present.

 Our VA Disability Benefits Attorneys Can Help You Qualify for Financial Assistance